 Top Commercial Properties For Lease In Garment District

-214 West 39th Street: Built in 1910, 214 West 39th Street is a 12-story building located near the corner of West 39th Street and 7th Avenue.
+– 214 West 39th Street: Built in 1910, 214 West 39th Street is a 12-story building located near the corner of West 39th Street and 7th Avenue.
 Currently, this location has three units available for rent ranging from 1,000 to 3,000 square feet in size.
-Chief tenants include Experience Clothing Company, Taylor Vintage, Triple Fashions, Triple Fashion, and Flag & Anthem.
+Chief tenants include companies such as Experience Clothing Company, Taylor Vintage, Triple Fashions, Triple Fashion, and Flag & Anthem.
 The area around 214 West 39th Street has a Walk Score of 98 and a noise index of .41.
 Easily access 214 West 39th Street from nearby stations 42nd Street—Times Square or 34th Street—Penn Station on trains 1, 2, 3, 7, A, C, E, N, Q, R, or W.

-241 West 37th Street: This Class C office building was built in 1913 and has 12 stories and 65 units.
-Notable tenants working here include biotechnology company Viome and tour agency Tour America.
-Those seeking office space will find plenty of availability at 241 West 37th Street.
+– 241 West 37th Street: This Class C office building was built in 1913 and has 12 stories and 65 units.
+Notable business tenants working here include biotechnology company Viome and tour agency Tour America.
+Those tenants seeking office space will find plenty of availability at 241 West 37th Street.
 Right now, 29 different units, suits, and floors are available ranging from 685 to 21,760 square feet in size.
 Inquire for tours and pricing.
 241 West 37th Street has a Walk Score of 98 and a Transit Score of 100.
 Easily access this location via trains 1, 2, 3, 7, A, C, E, N, Q, R, or W.

 Garment District History: A Global Hub for Fashion